List of Star Trek: Voyager novels: Young adult novels

 Star Trek: Voyager – Starfleet Academy young adult miniseries explores the lives of the Voyager crew as Starfleet Academy cadets.

 Omnibus editions

 Collections of novels from the Voyager book line.

 Short story collections

 Collections featuring characters and settings from Voyager.

 Miniseries

 Dark Matters (2000)

 Star Trek: Voyager – Dark Matters miniseries explores events after the episode "Eye of the Needle".
+Published as part of the numbered novel series, books 19 to 21.

 Spirit Walk (2004)

 Star Trek: Voyager – Spirit Walk miniseries follows Chakotay's first mission as captain of Voyager.
 Old Wounds (2004) is a direct sequel to The Farther Shore (2003).
 Enemy of My Enemy ties into the Star Trek: Destiny miniseries by David Mack.

 String Theory (2005)

 Star Trek: Voyager – String Theory was published on the tenth-anniversary of the television series premiere.
 Cohesion (2005) opens with a violent encounter with the Nacene, a non-humanoid species featured in episodes "Caretaker" and "Cold Fire".
 The novels included conclusions to unresolved plots, and explanations for visual and narrative inconsistencies from the television series.